-The Trustee is currently reviewing with its advisors the impact of a High Court ruling made in October 2018 concerning Guaranteed Minimum Pension (GMP) Equalisation.
+The Trustee is currently reviewing, with its advisors, the impact of a High Court ruling made in October 2018, as well as a follow-on judgement in November 2020, concerning Guaranteed Minimum Pension (GMP) Equalisation.
 Further details of this can be found in note 22.